Murder of Balbir Singh Sodhi: Background

-Born on July 6, 1949, in Jalandhar, Punjab, India, Balbir Singh Sodhi was a member of the Sikh religion.
+Born on July 6, 1949, in Jalandhar, Punjab, Balbir Singh Sodhi was a member of the Sikh religion.
 He was also a husband, and father to three sons and two daughters.
 He immigrated to the United States in 1989 and initially resided in Los Angeles, working at a 7-Eleven store, then driving a taxi in San Francisco.
 He moved with his brother to Arizona, pooling their money and buying a gas station and convenience store in Phoenix, Arizona.
 Sodhi's gas station had been running for just a year prior to his murder and in that time he had become known amongst the community as a generous and kind man who often gave free candy to children who came in.

-On September 11, 2001, members of al-Qaeda, a militant Islamist group, hijacked four airplanes and perpetrated the 9/11 attacks, killing 2,977 victims.
+On September 11, 2001, members of al-Qaeda, a militant Islamist group, hijacked four airplanes and perpetrated the September 11 attacks, killing 2,977 victims.
 According to family members, Sodhi had become distraught by the attacks.